stfc-sciml/ffsas/README.md

 #

-`ffsas` is a Python library to invert for free-form distributions of model parameters from polydisperse SAS experiment data.
-It yields the maximum likelihood estimation of parameter distributions and the normalized sensitivity of each parameter at the maximum likelihood estimator.
+`ffsas` is a Python library to invert for free-form distributions of model parameters in a polydisperse SAS system.
+It yields the maximum likelihood estimator of the parameter distributions and the sensitivity and uncertainty of the maximum likelihood estimator.
 `ffsas` comes with the following features:

-* **Generality**: `ffsas` formulates the SAS inverse problem as a Green's-tensor-based system, which covers *any* complex SAS models with multiple parameters.
+* **Generality**: `ffsas` formulates the SAS inverse problem as a Green's-tensor-based multi-linear map, which covers *any* complex SAS models with multiple parameters.
 An arbitrary model can be easily implemented by supplying the Green's function for forward modelling, i.e., a function that computes the monodisperse intensity on a structured grid of model parameters